One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: It is illegal to provide material support to terrorist organizations.
 Nonprofits doing so are engaging in criminal activity.
 The IRS uses section 501(p) to investigate and designate nonprofits for such support.

-- What’s in the House’s version: This provision expands section 501(p).
-The Treasury Secretary can designate a nonprofit as a terrorist supporting organization, revoking its tax-exempt status with minimal due process.
-While this provision is similar to H.R.6408 and H.R.9495 (both of which passed the House last year), it includes some small differences:
+- What’s in the House-passed bill: This provision was stricken from the bill.
+The original draft of the House bill included a provision that would have expanded section 501(p), allowing the Treasury Secretary to designate a nonprofit as a terrorist supporting organization, revoking its tax-exempt status with minimal due process.
+While this provision was similar to H.R.6408 and H.R.9495 (both of which passed the House last year), it included some small differences:

-- It exempts certain humanitarian aid provided with the approval of the Office of Foreign Assets Control.
+- It exempted certain humanitarian aid provided with the approval of the Office of Foreign Assets Control.

-- It requires additional disclosures from the Treasury Secretary.
+- It required additional disclosures from the Treasury Secretary.

 - Estimated cost: JCT estimates this will have a negligible revenue effect.